romene/Naturaily-netlify/_posts/2018-07-12-vue-cli-3-new-era-in-frontend-development.md

 PWA is trending approach to create a Web application, if you're not familiar with that term, without doubt, you have to take a look at that!
 PWA support is a default but optional plugin in the new CLI.
 When you decide to add this plugin to your app it will build a PWA essence skeleton.

-PWA support creates files such as: '_manifest.json_', '_registerServiceWorker.js_', and adds all required dependencies like workbox for Service Workers.
+PWA support creates files such as: _`manifest.json`_, _`registerServiceWorker.js`_, and adds all required dependencies like workbox for Service Workers.
 All you have to do to make your app PWA is to add Service Worker and configure manifest.json.

 Stay tuned, I'm gonna create a tutorial on how to do it!